Scott Wituk, PhD

 Kevin graduated from the University of Kansas School of Social Welfare with a Masters in Administration and Planning, has been named a Kansas Health Foundation Fellow and serves on the Kansas Leadership Center faculty.
 He has designed and facilitated many collaborative planning efforts and is a leadership and executive succession planning trainer, consultant and coach.
 Kevin is Myers-Briggs certified and recently completed “Art and Practice of Civic Leadership Development” course work at the Harvard Kennedy School of Government.
 He’s an avid cyclist and loves the outdoors.

-Lael Ewy brings experience as a teacher, writer, and consumer to the position of peer educator at CCSR.
+Lael Ewy brings experience as a teacher, writer, and consumer to the position of behavioral health systems specialist and formerly as a peer educator at CCSR.
 He has been active in higher education since 1996, mainly at Hesston College and Wichita State, teaching composition, creative writing, literature, and film; developing curriculum; and serving on various committees with a modicum of wakefulness.
 While focusing on training and curriculum for the CPS program, Lael also continues to teach part time through WSU’s English Department.

 A combination of indecision and unbridled interest in just about everything led him to WSU and a BGS emphasizing creative writing, philosophy, and anthropology.
 He stayed on to study creative writing under Albert Goldbarth, Janine Hathaway, Phillip Schneider, and Bruce Bond.
 This led fortuitously to a poetry fellowship and incidentally to an MFA in creative writing.
 His thesis, Smash and Grab, uses poetry to explore the intersections between mental illness, metaphysics, social (dys)function, baroque music, and auto mechanics.